anki-code/fstrider/README.md

 ### Using `/` when copying or moving.

-fStrider was created to reduce keystrokes.
+fstrider was created to reduce keystrokes.
 So remember two things:
 * Any new path will be created automatically.
 When you copy the file `example.txt` to `/tmp/some/new/path/` the path `/tmp/some/new/path/` will be created automatically.
 * If you copy directory `/tmp/dir1` and the target path ends with `/` e.g. `/tmp/other/` then the `dir1` will be putted into `/tmp/other/dir`.
 * If you copy directory `/tmp/dir2` and the target path ends with directory name e.g. `/tmp/other` then the `dir2` will be merged with `/tmp/other`.
 Existing files will be overwritten.